zerodaysec/alertca-aggregator/README.md

 # AlertCalifornia Tools

-These tools are aimed to assist me with archiving data related to events in my area.
-Data is provided by <https://alertcalifornia.org/>.
+These tools are aimed to assist me with archiving data related to events in my area from the CALFIRE & AlertCa wildfire monitoring system.

+*Data is provided by <https://alertcalifornia.org/>.*

 **If you use ANY of the
 data provided by <https://alertcalifornia.com/>,